AstrobioMike/bit/workflows/metagenomics-wf/README.md

   - [GTDB-tk](https://github.com/Ecogenomics/GTDBTk#gtdb-tk) for assigning taxonomy of bacterial/archaeal MAGs ("MAGs" defined by cutoffs in config.yaml)
   - [KEGG-decoder](https://github.com/bjtully/BioData/tree/master/KEGGDecoder) for functionally summarizing recovered MAGs

-All required databases will be setup by the workflow if they don't exist already whenever they are used for the first time.
+> All required databases will be setup by the workflow if they don't exist already whenever they are used for the first time.
+They can take up to 400 GB during initial setup, and take up around 300 GB afterwards.

 ---